 Pushing content on social media may get your message across but it’s not enough to resonate with prospective customers or win their trust.
 The best way to build a following is through personal engagement with your audience.

 Be open with your customers.
 Use your social platforms to establish a relationship with your audience, promote goodwill and provide customer service.
 As people come to trust you, they’re more likely to purchase your brand.

 How to Develop a Website Content Strategy

 Developing a content marketing strategy for your website takes teamwork.
-A tight-knit team of marketers with experience in content writing, creative web design, SEO, brand building, etc., is sure to meet your customers’ needs.
+A tight-knit team of marketers with experience in content writing, creative web design, SEO, and brand building is needed to meet your customers’ needs.

 Working in teamwork will also ensure your site has a consistent flow of quality content at all times.
 By integrating a blog plan into your website strategy, you can double your efforts to accomplish your business goals.

 Substance and Structure